I have recently written a travel blog about my favourite volcanic craters in Iceland.

 These pseudocraters were formed some 2,300 years ago in the eruption of Lúdentaborgir and Þrengslaborgir.
 The clusters of pseudocraters sit on a scoria mount, which is unique for this type of crater.

-Skútustaðagígar craters are in my opinion the most spectacular pseudocraters in Iceland, at least of the ones I have visited.
+Skútustaðagígar craters are, in my opinion, the most spectacular pseudocraters in Iceland, at least among those I have visited.
 They are very distinctive and look like big bowls.

-If several explosions occur they look a lot like normal volcanic craters as they have crater bowls, and you might think that they are real craters, which have erupted.
+If several explosions occur, they look a lot like normal volcanic craters, with crater bowls, and you might think they are real craters that have erupted.

-If only a few explosions take place then these pseudo craters don't form a volcanic bowl and look more like hills.
+If only a few explosions occur, these pseudo craters don't form a volcanic bowl and instead look more like hills.

 Photo by Iurie Belegurschi

-Skútustaðagígar pseudocraters were protected as a natural monument in 1973 and the protected area is some 70 ha in size.
+Skútustaðagígar pseudocraters were designated a natural monument in 1973, and the protected area is approximately 70 ha in size.

-Read more in my travel-blog: the amazing Mývatn Area in North Iceland - Part I
+Read more about this area in my travel blog: The amazing Mývatn Area in North Iceland - Part I

 Rauðhólar pseudocraters